GenPhyloProject/GenPhylo/README.md

 Additionally, the repository includes an example of the `output_files` directory, as well as an example of the `tree.txt` file for reference.

 ---
-Within the cli_app directory of this repository, we provide a command-line interface (CLI) implementation of the GenPhylo package.
-This allows you to execute GenPhylo directly from the terminal without requiring package installation.
-For detailed instructions on how to run GenPhylo via the CLI, please refer to the README file located in the cli_app folder.
+Within the `cli_app` directory of this repository, we provide a command-line interface (CLI) implementation of the **GenPhylo** package.
+This allows you to execute **GenPhylo** directly from the terminal without requiring package installation.
+For detailed instructions on how to run **GenPhylo** via the CLI, please refer to the `README` file located in the `cli_app` folder.

-This repository also includes the file IQ-TREE_analysis.pdf that describes how we verified the precision of our alignments simulator by using the phylogenetic software IQ-TREE.
+This repository also includes the file `IQ-TREE_analysis.pdf` that describes how we verified the precision of our alignments simulator by using the phylogenetic software **IQ-TREE**.

 ---
 If you encounter any bugs or have questions, please submit them under the Issues tab at: https://github.com/GenPhyloProject/GenPhylo/issues.